-Conversion principles of the sub-categories are the same as those of their mother-category.
+Conversion principles of the sub-categories "MD", "H", "RH" and "mono currency" are the same as those of their mothercategory

 For a conversion order to be executed at the net asset value on a given valuation day, it must be received by the Company before the time and date specified for each sub-fund in Book II.
 Orders received after this deadline will be processed at the net asset value on the next valuation day.